thehamiltonlab/thehamiltonlab.github.io/news/index_old.md

 search_omit: true

 ---
-## Recent publications from the Tank Lab
+## Recent publications from the Hamilton Lab

 <ul class="post-list">
 {% for post in site.posts %}